GeniePress/docs/reference/ajax.md

 ## Enabling Ajax Handling

-When you initiate Genie, be sure to use the `enableAjaxHandler()` options
+When you initiate Genie, be sure to use the `enableAjaxHandler()` option

 ```php
 use GeniePress\Genie;